Live at Montreux 1986 (Eric Clapton film): Track listing

-But 2 songs are missing: Have You Ever Loved a Woman and Ramblin' on My Mind.
+The video is nearly the complete concert, missing only Run (performed after I Wanna Make Love To You), and Have You Ever Loved a Woman and Ramblin' on My Mind (the second encore).

 Critical reception

 Music critic Linus Schwanke calls the release "in every way a highlight."
 He goes positively on in his review, noting Live at Montreux 1986 is a "huge enjoyment for ears and eyes" and "this is how perfect blues-rock should be written, recorded and played."
 Olaf Oetken of Rocktimes online magazine notes the release features "important music of one of the world's most important and best guitar players."
 Oetken also calls the video release "one of Eric Clapton's best concerts".
 Allmusic did not rate the release yet.